nmenant/f5-101-lab-Mesos-Marathon/docs/f5-asp-and-controller/f5-asp-and-controller-installation.rst

 A few things to consider:

 #. if you don't use the UDF blueprint, update the image attribute and ASP_DEFAULT_CONTAINER attributes with the relevant images in your environment
 #.
-ASP_ENABLE_LABEL allows you to specify the label that the controller will use to activate/deploy ASP in front of the application.
-Here we specified ASP as the label.
-So if we deploy an application with the label : "asp:enable", ASP will be deployed in front of it.
-#.
 You can see that we specified the resources that will be assigned to ASP
 #.
 You have the capabilities to have ASP send logs to a remote solution like Splunk

 .. warning::

-	When using Marathon, you cannot use UPPERCASE the application ID.
+	When using Marathon, you cannot use UPPERCASE for the application ID.
 Otherwise the application deployment will fail

 Check deployment
 ----------------